 You may need to remind people to complete their standup.
 We recommend making responding on a daily basis a key part of one’s job responsibility.
 This is not an optional exercise, this is mandatory.
 If your team wants the convenience to complete these when they want, they need to participate.

-In conclusion, we strongly encourage that you give these a try.
-Don’t discount this method unless you’ve tried it – I’m looking at you, religious scrum master 😉
+In conclusion, we strongly encourage you to give these a try.
+Don’t discount this method unless you’ve tried it – I’m looking at you, religious scrum master.